kaunel85/ong-bylaws/bylaws.md

 82. Receipts will be issued by the Treasurer, President, or Vice President for all payments.
 It is the Member’s responsibility to maintain their receipts.

-83. The Treasurer will maintain two bank accounts, first for the parking lot fund (savings) and second for the chapter fund(chequings).
+83. The Treasurer will maintain a bank accounts for the chapter fund(chequings).

 ## ARTICLE VI: MEMBER ACCOUNTABILITY AND RESPONSIBILITY

 85. Attendance at regular Chapter meetings is required.
 For procedure regarding excuses see Article 2 - Section 19.

-86. Founders Day Ball, Remembrance Day ceremony, Phikeia Retreats, Chapter Retreats, Initiation Retreats, and Alumni Banquet are all mandatory events held within an academic year.
+86. Founders Day, Chapter Retreats, Initiation, and meetings with the province president are all mandatory events held within an academic year.
 If a Member is unexcused from any of these events, the matter will be taken to the Executive Committee.
 To be excused from any of these events, the Member must notify the Secretary, in writing, 2 weeks in advance.
     1. After three or more unexcused absences from chapter meetings and/or mandatory events in an academic year,